 Human error isn't a rare occurrence.
-For example, in 2017 Amazon experienced an outage of its S3 servers due to a typo by an Amazon employee.
+In 2017 Amazon experienced an outage of its S3 servers due to a typo by an Amazon employee.
 Also in 2017, a British Airways engineer caused a data center outage resulting in the cancellation of 400+ flights.
 The Uptime Institute claims that 70% of data center outages are caused by human error.
+In fact, it has become the leading cause of data breaches for companies worldwide.
 While human error is the most common culprit of data center downtime, it's also the most preventable.

 Unfortunately, there is no one simple answer to completely eradicating human error from your business.
 Humans are bound to make mistakes, however; these mistakes should be accounted for and with the proper preparation, steps can be made to minimize human errors.
 This can ensure a more speedy recovery if one does occur.
 Check out these 5 tips for minimizing the occurrence and affects of human error on your business:

 A business is only as strong as its weakest link and that weak link shouldn't be your employees.
-Educating and training employees, tailored to their job-specific roles, will help to improve overall workplace competency and reduce the likelihood of human error.
+Educating and training employees, tailored to their job-specific roles, is vital for improving overall workplace competency and reduce the likelihood of human error.
 This is especially important for employees dealing with mission critical data and technology.
 In this case, consider developing criteria for employee certification and test employees on their knowledge.

 The biggest obstacle to training for most companies is the cost of and time allocated to training.
 If you put a different lens on, you'll see that the ROI for training, when it prevents catastrophic data loss and downtime, is huge.